Yash-Raj-50/next-sql-client/README.md

 ✅ Users can filter the search results using keywords.
 ✅ The filtered search result can downloaded as CSV.
 ✅ The structure of Data can be visualised on the right pane.
-✅ Expandable an modular design of the project.
+✅ Expandable and modular design of the project.

 ## Planned Features (for future versions) 🗓️